 - Conducts testing on the whole population, not samples.

-- Hence, it provides audit evaluation information with comparisons.
+- Provides audit evaluation information with comparisons.

 Limitations